TheCSharpAcademy/CodeReviews.Console.Flashcards/Flashcards.David-Nakeeran/Flashcards/README.md

 ## How to run application

-- Configure an app.config file using app.config.template, ensuring replace text noted in file.
+- Configure an app.config using app.config.template.

 ## Requirements